PerniShoes/Simple_CRUD_app-learning_project/README.md

 ### Basic CRUD app
 Simple app using DevExpress, XPO, C#
 Connected with SSMS localhost server (or defaultDatabase)
+First time using those tools and frameworks or releasing an app working (hopefuly) on other devices,
+also I am new to C#, so all in all, don't expect magic here haha
 #
 In case dependencies don't work, I've added a folder with those needed for x64 platform.
 Should Visual Studio have issues with NuGet, it should be enough to copy the x64 folder inside bin.